ayushxx7/ayush-mandowara-blog/content/Git/04-Git-Handbook.md

 ```
 First, close all active command prompts.
 Then, go to the root folder of the repository.
-Suppose that your repo is cloned at `C:\automation`
+Suppose that your repository is cloned at `C:\automation`

 In you command prompt:
 ```